Aesuib/LLT_Analysis/README.md

 -----
 which land of mine should be selected to sell to the market? the answer may be inside all these data, I think, Could you help me to analysis thie question?

+## a script for data input efficiency added

+2019-10-28:

+wps辅助录入llt数据.Q This file is used in “按键精灵” to help me copy the data from yesterday to today in the excel file